Skip to content

 kubectl get pods -n flow-like

-kubectl get services -n flow-like
+kubectl logs <pod-name> -n flow-like --tail=200

-kubectl get deployments -n flow-like
+kubectl logs <pod-name> -n flow-like --previous --tail=200

 Terminal window

-kubectl top pods -n flow-like
+kubectl get endpointslice -n flow-like \

 Terminal window